makbeta/simple-csv-xls-exporter/readme.txt

 = Does it support cyrillic characters? (eg. Russian) = Yes, but only for the CSV format (for now).

+= Can I export only posts with a certain post status? = Yes, as of v.
+1.3.8.
+You can set it up from the Settings page as default, or add to your url `?post_status=nameofstatus`

 == Screenshots ==